ehrpg/qstar/docs/environment.md

 of 20 tiles.

 You can roll an Athletics check, similar to [Dodging](/crisis#dodging), to treat the fall 2 tiles less.
-For every [Extra](/character/skills#extras) you can treat the fall 2 tiles less.
+For every [Raise][] you can treat the fall 2 tiles less.

 An armor's [Physical][] DR does not block this kind of damage.